Professor Robert M Vanderbeck

 Articles in peer reviewed journals

-McQuaid, K., Vanderbeck, R.M., Valentine, G., Liu, C., and Diprose, K. (2018, online advance access) ‘An elephant cannot fail to carry its own ivory’: Transgenerational ambivalence, infrastructure and sibling support practices in urban Uganda.
+McQuaid, K., Vanderbeck, R.M., Valentine, G., Liu, C., and Diprose, K. (2019) ‘An elephant cannot fail to carry its own ivory’: Transgenerational ambivalence, infrastructure and sibling support practices in urban Uganda.
 Emotion, Space and Society.
+Article 100537,

 Liu, C., Valentine, G., Vanderbeck, R.M., McQuaid, K., and Diprose, K. (2018) Placing 'sustainability' in context: narratives of sustainable consumption in Nanjing, China.
 Social & Cultural Geography.
 Online advance access.